opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 - ML2/ODL/VPP (OPNFV Fast Data Stack)

 Limitations
 ***********
-VxLAN: latency measurement and per chain stats is not available in the first VxLAN release
+VxLAN: latency measurement is not available in the current VxLAN release PVVP Inter-node (where the 2 VMs are running on diofferent compute nodes) is no longer supported